JoeHelbing/abm_final/README.md

 * ``model.py``: Core model and agent code.
 * ``server.py``: Sets up the interactive visualization.
 * ``agent.py``: Defines the base agent RandomWalker and the inheriting agents Citizen and Security.
-* ``schedule.py``: Defines the base schedule RandomActivationByType and the inheriting schedule with added functions.
+* ``schedule.py``: Defines the base schedule SimultaneousActivationByType and the inheriting schedule with added functions.

 ## Further Reading